react-querybuilder/react-querybuilder/website/docs/datetime.md

 title: Date/time features
 ---

 By default, the components and utilities provided by React Query Builder handle dates and times in a very generic, unopinionated way.
-We recommend storing dates as strings in an ISO 8601-compatible format and taking advantage of built-in date/time functionality like "date" and "datetime-local" inputs.
+We recommend storing dates as strings in an ISO 8601-compatible format and taking advantage of built-in date/time functionality like "date" and "datetime-local" inputs (see [`inputType`](./components/querybuilder#getinputtype)).

-The `@react-querybuilder/datetime` package adds enhanced date/time functionality to various features of React Query Builder.
+The `@react-querybuilder/datetime` package augments React Query Builder with enhanced date/time functionality.

 ## Initialization

 A date/time processor library with parsing and formatting capability must be used in conjunction with `@react-querybuilder/datetime`.
-Ready-to-use plugins are provided for [Day.js](https://day.js.org/), [date-fns](https://date-fns.org/), and [Luxon](https://moment.github.io/luxon/), but any third-party or custom date/time library can be used.
+Ready-to-use plugins are provided for [Day.js](https://day.js.org/), [date-fns](https://date-fns.org/), and [Luxon](https://moment.github.io/luxon/).
+Other third-party or custom date/time libraries can be used (see [below](#custom-plugins)).

 > _A plugin using only native JavaScript `Date` and `String` functionality is available, but we don't recommended it except as a last resort since it has limited formatting capability (full ISO strings in UTC only) and has not passed rigorous testing like the popular libraries._

 The documentation below assumes the use of the Day.js plugin.
 To use one of the others, replace `@react-querybuilder/datetime/dayjs` with `@react-querybuilder/datetime/date-fns` or `@react-querybuilder/datetime/luxon`.
-Information on creating and using your own date/time plugin is [below](#custom-plugins).

 ## Export